Pascal Jansen

 Co-Founder of Zefwih

-Supporting digitalization efforts and consult on future multimedia.
+Supporting digitalization efforts and consulting on future multimedia.

 Created a serious game to guard against social engineering attacks: The Social Engineer (available on Steam)